Chart Color Schemes

 Harvey is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluation showed that Harvey's dwelling structure comprised 93.0% houses and 7.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Non-Metro WA had 88.1% houses and 11.8% other dwellings.
+Harvey's dwelling structure, as per the latest Census, consisted of 93.0% houses and 7.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro WA's 88.1% houses and 11.8% other dwellings.
 Home ownership in Harvey stood at 39.0%, with mortgaged dwellings at 30.3% and rented ones at 30.7%.
-The median monthly mortgage repayment in Harvey was $1,517, lower than Non-Metro WA's average of $1,616.
-The median weekly rent figure for Harvey was recorded at $280, compared to Non-Metro WA's $300.
+The median monthly mortgage repayment was $1,517, below Non-Metro WA's average of $1,616.
+The median weekly rent in Harvey was $280, compared to Non-Metro WA's $300.
 Nationally, Harvey's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing